 To provide a seamless landing page experience to your page visitors, displaying all of the relevant information that your potential customers are actually looking for is a good start.

-2. Maximize the use of Google Ads extensions
+3.2 Maximize the use of Google Ads Assets

-One of the main benefits of using ad extensions is that it adds value to your HVAC company’s ad.
-With the use of ad extensions, you can add relevant information about your heating, ventilation, and air conditioning repair services.
+One of the main benefits of using ad assets is that they add value to your HVAC company’s ad.
+With the use of ad assets, you can add relevant information about your heating, ventilation, and air conditioning repair services.

 When creating your negative keyword list, here are two things that you should keep in mind.
 First, create a spreadsheet where you can compile all of the negative keywords for your ad.
 It’s best that you have your own copy where you get to see all of the negative keywords you’ve used for your ad campaigns because it will be easier for you to keep track of the words you’ve already included on your list.